-On a multi phase instrument, all the phases usually use the same input control data - internal/external, scaling factor etc. It is possible to select 'independent' so that the phases can be set up differently.
+On a multi-phase wiring configuration, all the phases use the input control usually same data internal/external, scaling factor etc. It is possible to enable 'independent ranging' so that the phases can be set up differently - press RANGE.
 This is useful if different scaling factors are required for external shunts or if one phase is using internal shunt when others are external.
+When independent ranging is enabled use the RIGHT and LEFT ARROW keys to navigate between the settings for the individual phases.

-7.2 ACQU - Acquisition options
+8.3 ACQU - Acquisition options

 In normal acquisition mode, the window over which the measurements are computed is adjusted to give an integral number of cycles of the input waveform.
-The results from each window are passed through a digital filter equivalent to a first order RC low pass filter.
+The results from each window are passed through a digital filter equivalent to a first-order RC low pass filter.